madelonhulsebos/madelonhulsebos.github.io/_posts/2021-06-18-sigma-internship.md

 During my internship I worked on two different projects.
 First, I worked on prototyping a system for data-driven decision making.
 Second, I worked on developing a framework and system for semantic type detection in practice.
 Both projects will be presented at CIDR next January!

 As I continue to work at Sigma, I really look forward to meeting the team in person in January.
 I will travel to San Francisco and visit CIDR as well.
-I would be pleased to meet other participants!
+I would be pleased to meet other CIDR participants!

 Are you interested in research opportunities at Sigma?
-Visit <a href="https://gittables.github.io">our website</a> to find out more, or reach out to me or &#199;a&#x0011F;atay Demiralp.
+Visit <a href="https://www.sigmacomputing.com/careers/">our website</a> to find out more, or reach out to me or &#199;a&#x0011F;atay Demiralp.